crispzips/managingwordpress/README.md

 * From here you can:
   * Set a "Caption" for the image
   * Set the "Alt Text" for the image.
-This is what search engines will evaluate and what will be read to the visually-impaired when they're on your site, so this is **very important**
+This is what search engines will look for and what will be read to visually-impaired persons when they're on your site, so this is **very important**
   * "Align" the image (left, center, right)
-  * Set the image to "Link to" and external URL, somewhere on your site, the source of the image, or nothing.
+  * Set the image to "Link to" an external URL, somewhere on your site, the source of the image, or nothing.

 When you've set the image's properties, click "Insert into Page" -- the blue button at the bottom-right of the window.